Marldon

 Marldon is a village in the South Hams in Devon, United Kingdom, to the north-west of Paignton.
-It is the most northeasterly Civil Parish in the South Hams and includes the village of Compton with Compton Castle.
+It is the most northeasterly civil parish in the South Hams and includes the village of Compton with Compton Castle.
 Beacon Hill transmitting station is on the highest point in the parish.
-In 2011 the parish had a population of 2123.

 History

 Church records date back to 1598.
 The parish was in the Haytor Hundred.
 Marldon was a small village until the 1960s when major residential development took place.

-Marldon is known locally for its Apple Pie fair which originated in the nineteenth century and was revived in 1958.
+Marldon is known locally for its apple pie fair which originated in the nineteenth century and was revived in 1958.

+Demographics

+At the 2021 census, Marldon had a population of 2,302 people in 992 households.